-If you’re a walker, or really if you do any kind of exercise, you probably know the importance of keeping your knees healthy.
-Preventing knee injuries and keeping your knees fresh is key to achieving any step goal.
-Your knees act as shock absorbers as you walk, and long-term, heavy shock on the knees over long periods of time can lead to injuries.
-As people age, knees become even more of a concern as it can be easier to suffer injuries and injuries are harder to recover from.
+If you’re a walker, or if you do any kind of exercise, you probably know the importance of keeping your knees healthy.
+Preventing knee injuries and keeping your knees fresh is key to achieving any walking or step goal.
+Your knees act as shock absorbers as you walk, and heavy shock on the knees over long periods of time can lead to injuries.
+As you age, your knees become even more of a concern as it can be easier to suffer injuries and the injuries that do occur are harder to recover from.
 Strengthening your legs, keeping your joints flexible and reducing the impact of your walks are all great ways to protect your knees from damage.

 Knee joints consist of bone, cartilage, ligaments, and tendons.
 As we age, our cartilage can deteriorate which can cause pain when the bones rub against each other.
 Keeping your joints mobile ensures that cartilage gets the joint fluid it needs to function properly.
 It may even help your knees stay healthy longer.